 Epsom Salt

-Most people know Epsom salt, or magnesium sulfate, as an all-purpose product, a soothing foot soak and natural laxative for occasional constipation.
+Most people are familiar with Epsom salt, also known as magnesium sulfate, as a versatile product that can serve as a soothing foot soak and a natural laxative for occasional constipation.
 Although many pharmacies and grocery stores sell the salts in large quantities at low prices, they have significant value.
 As essential minerals your body needs to produce energy, magnesium sulfate activates enzymes and regulates calcium and nutrient levels.
-Your kidneys, heart and muscles, along with all your bodily organs, require the compounds to function normally.
+Your kidneys, heart, and muscles, along with all your bodily organs, require the compounds to function normally.

 Epsom salt works by increasing water in the intestines, thereby relieving minor constipation.
 Use the product by dissolving a single dosage in 8 ounces of water, stirring rapidly to distribute the crystal-like compound.
 To improve the taste, Drugs.com recommends adding a splash of lemon juice.
 Drink promptly and experience relief in 30 minutes to six hours.